HR leader discussing benchmarking data with team

 Industry Benchmark: 1% for large companies

 DC Group realized that it was above the industry standard and decided to invest in HR technology to automate recruitment and payroll processes.
-As a result, they were able to reduce their HR team to 10 members, bringing the ratio to 1%, which aligns with the external benchmark.
+As a result, they were able to reduce their HR team to 10 members, bringing the ratio to 1%, which aligns with the standard external benchmark.

 Conclusion

-The HR to employee ratio is an important metric for ensuring that your HR team is adequately staffed to meet the needs of your organization.
+The HR to employee ratio is an important metric for ensuring that your HR team is adequately staffed to meet the needs of your workforce.
 By comparing your ratio with industry benchmarks, you can optimize your HR staffing levels and ultimately help to achieve the broader business goals.